intel/libipt/doc/man/pt_blk_next.3.md

 :   A flag giving the speculative execution status of all instructions in the
     block.
 If set, the instructions were executed speculatively.
 Otherwise, the instructions were executed normally.

-aborted
-:   A flag saying whether speculative execution was aborted after the last
-    instruction in this block.
-If set, speculative execution was aborted and the effect of speculatively executed instructions prior to and including this block was discarded.

-committed
-:   A flag saying whether the speculative execution state was committed after
-    the last instruction in this block.
-If set, the effect of speculatively executed instructions prior to and including this block was committed.

-disabled
-:   A flag saying that tracing was disabled after the last instruction in this
-    block.
-If set, tracing was disabled after the last instruction in this block retired.

-enabled
-:   A flag saying whether tracing was enabled at the first instruction in this
-    block.
-If set, this is the first block of instructions after tracing was enabled.

-resumed
-:   A flag saying whether tracing was resumed at the first instruction in this
-    block.
-If set, tracing was previously disabled at this block's IP before executing the instruction at that IP and was then enabled at the same IP.

-    A typical example would be a system call or interrupt when tracing only user space.
-Tracing is disabled due to the context switch and is then resumed from the next instruction after returning to user space.

-interrupted
-:   A flag saying whether normal execution flow was interrupted after the last
-    instruction in this block.
-If set, the normal execution flow was interrupted.

-    The next instruction, which is provided by another call to **pt_blk_next**(), is the next instruction that retired after the interrupt.
-This is not necessarily the interrupt's destination.

-resynced
-:   A flag saying whether tracing resumed at the fist instruction in this block
-    after an overflow.
-If set, there was an internal buffer overflow and packets were lost.
-This was the first block of instructions to retire after the overflow resolved.

-stopped
-:   A flag saying whether tracing was stopped after the last instruction in this
-    block.
-If set, this is the last block of instructions that retired before tracing was stopped due to a TraceStop condition.

 truncated
 :   A flag saying whether the last instruction in this block can not be read